dhellmann/pymotw-3/source/argparse/index.rst

 ``store_const``
   Save a value defined as part of the argument specification, rather than a value that comes from the arguments being parsed.
-This is typically used to implement command line flags that are not booleans.
+This is typically used to implement command line flags that are not Booleans.

 ``store_true`` / ``store_false``
-  Save the appropriate boolean value.
-These actions are used to implement boolean switches.
+  Save the appropriate Boolean value.
+These actions are used to implement Boolean switches.

 ``append``
   Save the value to a list.
 Multiple values are saved if the argument